hanxiaomax/Learncpp_CN/docs/7-2-If-statements-and-blocks.md

 The community seems to be more in favor of always using blocks than not, though this recommendation certainly isn’t ubiquitous.

-Best practice
+!!! success "最佳实践"

 	Consider putting single statements associated with an `if` or `else` in blocks (particularly while you are learning).
 More experienced C++ developers sometimes disregard this practice in favor of tighter vertical spacing.

 A middle-ground alternative is to put single-lines on the same line as the `if` or `else`: